joulezzz/CME212/README.md

 * Sphere Constraint 1, Move around sphere
 * SelfCollisionConstraint

+Finally in the construction of the SpaceSearcher I had the following result SpaceSearcher Constuction Time: 0.00635327

 ## Take Away
 The take away here is that as the number of nodes increases and theres is more work to compute the more the parallel has a real effect on computing time.
 However, when the grid size is large and very coarse, sequential procedure is much better.